vippsas/vipps-developers/newsletters/2020-10-newsletter.md

 Vipps has implemented rate limiting on our external APIs in order to offer a more robust and secure service.
-Most of these limits are only created to counteract unexpected and erratic behavior and it's nothing you should notice under normal operation.
+Most of these limits are only created to counteract unexpected and erratic behavior, and it's nothing you should notice under normal operation.
 More information about this is available in the documentation for
 [Vipps Recurring API](https://developer.vippsmobilepay.com/docs/APIs/recurring-api/vipps-recurring-api#rate-limiting)